ACCESS TO THE PROGRAM SUBMISSION SYSTEM

 SINGLE APPEARANCE POLICY

 The Program Committee seeks to encourage wide participation among SCS members at the Annual Meeting.
 The Committee therefore reminds all participants of its long-standing policy of limiting members to one appearance on the Annual Meeting Program.
-An appearance includes participation as a presenter or respondent in a panel, seminar or workshop, an affiliated group session, an organizer-refereed panel, a session sponsored by an SCS committee, or a regular SCS paper session.
+An appearance includes participation as a presenter in a panel, seminar or workshop, an affiliated group session, an organizer-refereed panel, a session sponsored by an SCS committee, or a regular SCS paper session.
 Panel organizers should ensure that participants in their proposed sessions are not appearing elsewhere at the Annual Meeting.
 The only exception to this policy is that individuals who are members of both the AIA and the SCS may appear in both a Joint Session and an SCS program unit.
 Serving as either the presider of an annual meeting panel or the leader of a roundtable discussion group is not treated as an appearance on the SCS program.

 SINGLE SUBMISSION POLICY